Practice Areas

 Scroll for more information

 Charged With Theft in Cincinnati?
-We Can Help.
+Our Lawyers Can Help.

-Theft and fraud are serious criminal offenses with harsh, unforgiving penalties and consequences if convicted in Ohio.
+Theft and fraud in Ohio are serious criminal offenses with harsh penalties and consequences if convicted.
 At Luftman, Heck & Associates, our Cincinnati theft attorneys act fast to ensure that your rights are protected throughout the legal process.
 Call (513) 338-1890 today for a free, confidential legal consultation.

 Ohio Theft Laws (ORC 2913.02)